vikram8128/PythonLatticeBoltzmann/README.md

 ## Acknowledgements

-* This was a project conducted in an internship in the Research Software Engineering group at the University of Cambridge , under the supervision of Jeffrey Salmond (@js947)
+* This was a project conducted in an internship in the Research Software Engineering group at the University of Cambridge, under the supervision of Jeffrey Salmond (@js947)